angsdev/pagestack/README.md

       - Description: Array of tooltips to add to each navigation bar item.
 Note: It only works if the dynamic is ```true```.

 ### Snippets
-Above will be some examples on how to build each necessaty part of the library to work:
+Below will be some examples on how to build each necessary part of the library to work:

   - Pages stack:
     ```